mynl/aggregate/doc/2_user_guides/DecL/010_Aggregate.rst

 It specifies the loss ratio and distributions selected in steps 1, 2 and 5; these require actuarial judgment and cannot be automated.
 Based on this input, the ``aggregate`` package computes the rest of steps 1, 3, 4, and 6.
 The details of the program are explained in the rest of this chapter.

-Specifies a Realistic Aggregate Distribution
+Specifying a Realistic Aggregate Distribution
 ----------------------------------------------

 The trucking example hints at the complexity of specifying a realistic insurance aggregate distribution.
 Abstracting the details, a complete specification has seven parts

 .. _seven clauses:

-1. A label
+1. A name
 2. The exposure, optionally including occurrence limits and deductibles
 3. The ground-up severity distribution
 4. Occurrence reinsurance (optional)